grimmspector/brick-by-brick/README.md

 	+ Sledgehammer tool for breaking placed bricks
 	+ Rebalance mortar production ratios & consumption ratios [+configurable]
 	+ Total configuration
+	+ Correction of all stone/brick textures {only stairs, slabs, blocks} to match all sides with apparent bricks
+	+ Modify brick/stone creation/drops and mechanics for a "realistic" mode where individual bricks/stones in the corrected textured blocks is built one-to-one from new/modified bricks/stones
+	+ Extend beyond stairs, slabs and blocks

 ## PRIORITIES